The main public holidays in Thailand in 2023, to have an overview of the days when administrations, banks, shops, may be closed.

 During this period, many young people became monks.

-It is also the time when Thai people make good resolutions, such as stopping drinking, smoking, going on a diet...
+It's also a time when Thais make good resolutions, such as giving up drinking and smoking, going on a diet...

 See :